irrum6/stranameg/HELP.md

 - **rla**  RandomLettersFromCustomAlphabet, a string must be supplied as 4th argument
 - **rlaf**  RandomLettersFromAlphabetFile, filename must be supplied as 4th argument
 #### 2.2.1 usage of 4th paramter
-- RandomLetters - sets language (Ka- for georgian, En (english) or De (German) for latin alphabet)
+- RandomLetters - sets language (Ka- for georgian, En (english) or De (German) for german alphabet)
 - RandomLettersFromCustomAlphabet - strings are generated from the letters from this string
 - RandomLettersFromAlphabetFile - is used as filename, whose contents serve as basis for our generator

 #### 2.2.2 examples
-application 8 24  - 8 strings with 12 characters length
+application 8 24  - 8 strings with 24 characters length
 application 8  - 8 strings with 12 characters length
+application 8 16 rla "alphabet" - 8 strings with 16 characters length from letter from string "alphabet"

 ### 2.3 Random Words
 - **raw**  RandomWord,
 - **rawl**  RandomWordFromListFile,
 #### 2.3.1 usage of 4th paramter
-- RandomLetters - sets language (Ka- for georgian, En (english) or De (German) for latin alphabet)
+- RandomWord - sets language (Ka- for georgian, En (english) or De (German) for latin alphabet)
-- RandomLettersFromCustomAlphabet - strings are generated from the letters from this string
-- RandomLettersFromAlphabetFile - is used as filename, whose contents serve as basis for our generator
+- RandomWordFromListFile

 #### 2.3.2 examples
-application 8 24  - 8 strings with 12 characters length
+application 8 24  - 8 strings with 24 characters length
 application 8  - 8 strings with 12 characters length

 ### 2.4 Coupled Words